zyqzxn/YuqiangZhangLab.github.io/_pages/courses.md

 [Course website](https://zhu-group.github.io/ese5023)

-This course will introduce students to modern computing software, programming tools,
-and practices that are broadly applicable in their later research.
+This course introduces students to modern computing software, programming tools, and practices that are broadly applicable in their later research.

 This course will include:
   * an introduction to Linux,